NotLeon-dev/Foliactyl/README.md

 # Foliactyl V1 • The best Pterodactyl Control Panel
 Making a free or paid host and need a way for users to sign up, earn coins, manage servers?
-Try out Faliactyl.
+Try out Foliactyl.
 To get started, scroll down and follow the guide

 # All features: